 OMG, after a long day on my feet in the restaurant, there was no better end to the day than ordering 2 fried chicken sandwiches at midnight and washing them down with a few beers.
-Needless to say my belt buckle made a new friend with the next hole on the belt!!
+Needless to say, my belt buckle made a new friend with the next hole on the belt!!
 So having eaten a little too much fried chicken in NYC.
 Having watched our chefs prepare it all the time.
 And OBVIOUSLY having watched 1 too many episodes of Triple D (diner's, drive-ins & dives), I embarked on a fried chicken dish of my own.

 Oh, you may be wondering why fried chicken sliders and not a big assed sandwich?
 Well, one word - patience!
 I generally have a lot of it but sometimes when I get close to the finish line I just want to eat it there and then!
 Cutting the thighs smaller and serving them as fried chicken sliders means a faster cooking time.
 Not to mention I munch down more than 1 and not feel totally stuffed and fatty.
 Check out my aioli recipe here too for the perfect sauce (just add a little sriracha to spice it up!)

-- 3 chicken thighs - cut in 1/2 skinless & boneless
+- 3 boneless chicken thighs

-- 250 ml buttermilk
+- 200 ml buttermilk